anhduckkzz/EduPolicy-Agent/README.md

    The UI communicates with the FastAPI backend at `http://localhost:8000`.

+## Embedding
+All the pdf files will be embedded before put into Milvus database, BAAI/bge-m3 embedding model is chosen because of its ability in embedding multilingual, therefore it very suitable to use with Vietnamese.
+The `data/Embedding.ipynb` notebook shows how to embed your PDFs into Milvus Lite using the `BAAI/bge-m3` model.

 ## Agent Behaviour

 - The **system prompt** enforces tool-aware behaviour, instructing the model to